There is much ignorance about pigs, and so we open this chapter with some basics.

 www.pigprogress.net – your “portal on global pig production”.

-Visit the websites of various national pork organisations e.g. USA’s National Pork Producers Council – www.nppc.org and England’s Agriculture and Horticulture Development Board (AHDB) – www.bpex.org.uk.
+Visit the websites of various national pork organisations e.g. USA’s National Pork Producers Council – www.nppc.org, European Pork Producers (EPP) www.pigproducer.net and the UK's Agriculture and Horticulture Development Board (AHDB) – www.bpex.org.uk.

 The Bureau for Food and Agricultural Policy (BFAP)’s annual Baseline analyses the domestic outlook in context of what is happening globally.
 Find the document at www.bfap.co.za.